abalaster/cross-region-operations/README.md

 Therefore, only appropriate for small number of write operations where you can be reasonable certain of 100% successful writes (ie reliable network and MongoDB server)
 Recommended max: 100 from a remote client or 1000 for a robust datacenter with client colocated with the MongoDB primary.

+Module also performs read tests by measuring the duration of a given query across each combination of read concern and read preference.

+### MongoDB Cluster:
+This module is meaningful when run across a MongoDB Cluster that uses multi-region replica set(s) or a Global Cluster with multi-region replica sets.

 # Verify that python3 is installed
 python3 --version